cyborg001/flask_udacity_final_project/README.md

   After make install in the make all you can see make test also executes and shows the output of a test

   ![passing_local_test_predictions](https://user-images.githubusercontent.com/27867802/184061824-86dcb3f8-29e3-4da7-9b1c-bc9b5ba4d886.png)

+  - Next go to Actions in your repository to set the file YML:

 - Then deploy your Azure web service with az webap up --<name>